 - Lack of Intent in Estate Planning Documents.
 These problems involve determining what should be done with harvesting an individual’s DNA when the individual has discussed such a procedure but has not left medical documents reflecting this decision.
 Another similar question involving intent is if a child’s relative’s plans did not anticipate such a possibility as the child being born in their estate planning documents.

 - Children Born After a Parent’s Death.
 One of the largest issues that arise in these cases is whether children should be able to collect from a deceased parent’s estate if the child is born after the parent has died.
-Another common question in these types of cases is whether should is entitled to life insurance proceeds from the parent that died.
+Another common question in these types of cases is whether one is entitled to life insurance proceeds from the parent that died.
 Colorado is one of a small number of states that have probate laws regarding a child who is born after a parent’s death.
 Law in the state of Colorado automatically includes any child born to the surviving spouse within 45 months of a married partner’s death in the deceased parent’s estate.

 - Waiting Period.
 If an individual has their sperm or eggs harvested and then dies, questions arise concerning how long must the individual’s estate wait before administering the individual’s estate.